edayot/SimpleDrawer/developers.md

         block: <The block NBT> <,# The block NBT of the block form of the material
         ingot: <The item NBT>, # The item NBT of the ingot form of the material
-        nugget: <The item NBT> # The item NBT of the nugget form of the material, air if the material doesn't have a nugget form
+        nugget: <The item NBT> # The item NBT of the nugget form of the material, don't declare if the material doesn't have a nugget form
     }

 ```